flare-foundation/docs/docs/dev/reference/automatic-claiming.md

 Users who do not want to claim rewards themselves can enlist [executors](../../tech/automatic-claiming.md) to claim on their behalf.
 Executors can then initiate the claiming process, and rewards are sent directly to the user's account.

-!!! info
-    This feature is only available on the Flare network.

 ## Introduction

 Building an executor requires two parts: